Cray-HPE/docs-csm/install/bootstrap_livecd_usb.md

    c7638b573b93  dtr.dev.cray.com/cray/metal-basecamp:1.1.0-1de4aa6                        5 minutes ago  Up 5 minutes ago          basecamp
    ```

-10. Follow directions in the output from the 'csi pit validate' commands for failed validations before continuing.
+1. Follow directions in the output from the 'csi pit validate' commands for failed validations before continuing.

 <a name="next-topic"></a>
-# Next topic
+# Next Topic

    After completing this procedure the next step is to configure the management network switches.